fedspendingtransparency/usaspending-website/api_contracts/contracts/search/AdvancedSearch.md

 + time_period: (TimePeriodGroup)
 + aggregated_amount: 200000000 (required, number)
     The aggregate award amount for this time period and the given filters.
-+ new_awards: 25 (required, number, nullable)
-    The count of new awards for this time period and the given filters.
-Null unless filtering on `recipient_id` only.

 ## PageMetadataObject (object)
 + page: 1 (required, number)